cseanburns/systems-librarianship/src/2d-documenting-git-github-markdown.md

     - This helps later in case you eventually create lots of repos.
 - Keep it public.
 - Click to add a README file:
-    - This will serve as the main page of your repository on GitHub.
+    - This serves as the main page of your repository on GitHub.
 - Choose an open source license, if you want.
-- Then click the **Create repository** button.
+- Click the **Create repository** button.

 ### Edit README

-You should now see your repository's home page, and you should be viewing the default but empty README.md file.
+You should now see your repository's home page, and you will be viewing the default, empty README.md file.
 Let's edit this file on GitHub:

 - Click the pencil icon at the top right of that README.md file.